How to Find Your God and Goddess in Paganism and Witchcraft

-Often when people come to paganism they want to know who they should follow as their god and goddess.
-This is a question that doesn’t have to be answered right away; however, if you want to know how to find your god and goddess we provide answers here.
+Often when people come to paganism they want to know who they should venerate as their god and goddess.
+This is a question that doesn’t have to be answered right away; however, if you want to know how to find your god and goddess we will do our best to help you here.

 2. Who Were Your Ancestors?